RediSearch/RediSearch/docs/Configuring.md

 ### Example:

 ```
-$ redis-server --loadmoulde ./redisearch.so EXTLOAD ./ext/my_extension.so
+$ redis-server --loadmodule ./redisearch.so EXTLOAD ./ext/my_extension.so
 ```

 ---